 If your flight arrives and departs from either San Francisco (SFO) or San Jose (SJC) airports, we will purchase a shuttle from the airport to Santa Cruz and back on your behalf.
 The shuttle will be booked through the Santa Cruz Airport Flyer or similar, and once it is booked you will be responsible for coordinating any schedule changes with the company.
 For participants flying into or out of any other airports, you will be responsible for your own travel to and from Santa Cruz.

-We will book single or double occupancy rooms for program participants on or around the UC Santa Cruz campus.
+We will book double or triple occupancy rooms for program participants on or around the UC Santa Cruz campus.
 The venue will include free Wi-Fi for participant use.
 We will reach out to you closer to the program start to coordinate roommates.

 Participants will receive a packing list two weeks prior to the start of the program.